dsatpm/REGEX-gist/README.md

 ### Flags

 Flags are used to control the behavior of the regex.
-The `g` flag is used for global search and `i` is used for case-insensitive search.
+The `/g` flag is used for global search and `/i` is used for case-insensitive search.

 ### Character Escapes